In this post we examine and debunk three resurrection theories developed by skeptics.

 “Let us band together to invent all the miracles and resurrection appearances which we never saw and let us carry the sham even to death!
 Why not die for nothing?
 Why dislike torture and whipping inflicted for no good reason?
 Let us go out to all the nations and overthrow their institutions and denounce their gods!
 And even if we don’t convince anybody, at least we’ll have the satisfaction of drawing down on ourselves the punishment for our own deceit.”

 Chuck Colson, special counsel to President Nixon during the Watergate scandal in the 1960s, knows full well how difficult it is to keep a conspiracy together.
 Says Colson:

 “I know how impossible it is for a group of people, even some of the most powerful in the world, to maintain a lie.
 The Watergate cover-up lasted only a few weeks before the first conspirator broke and turned state’s evidence.”

-Cross this resurrection theory off the list of possibility as well.
+We can cross this resurrection theory off the list of possibility.